opendocsg/opendoc-supreme-court-judgements/2018_SGHCF_21/report.md

 58     I begin with the disadvantages of joinder.
 First, joinder of the (alleged) tortfeasor would inevitably delay the disposition of the deputy application and increase the related costs.
 I note that the courts in _Re SK_ and _Re Z_ emphasised this factor in dismissing the joinder applications in those cases (see \[47\] and \[51(a)\] above).
 As a party to the deputy application, the (alleged) tortfeasor would be entitled, at the very least, to introduce evidence and make submissions on X’s capacity.
 Satellite issues flowing from that issue such as those arising in this case, _eg_, whether X should be examined by a doctor appointed by the (alleged) tortfeasor and/or a court-appointed expert, might also arise.
 All this would delay the resolution of deputy applications, which would also become more expensive.
 The delay and expense would only increase if the involvement of the (alleged) tortfeasor was not restricted to the issue of whether X lacked capacity, or if the (alleged) tortfeasor contested such a restriction.
 In this regard, I note that although the respondent’s right to be heard in the Deputy Application was ostensibly limited to the issue of whether P lacked capacity (see \[21\] above), the DJ also heard him on the terms of the deputyship (see \[24\] above).

 59     In my judgment, such delay and expense would generally not be in X’s best interests and would therefore be undesirable.
-For example, the appellants submitted that the delay in the resolution of the Deputy Application had delayed the commencement of the Civil Suit (the appellants could only commence it on P’s behalf once they had been appointed as his deputies) (see \[28(c)\] above).[\[note: 53\]](#Ftn_53)
+For example, the appellants submitted that the delay in the resolution of the Deputy Application had delayed the commencement of the Civil Suit (the appellants could only commence it on P’s behalf once they had been appointed as his deputies) (see \[28(c)\] above).[^53]

 60     Second, a key concern with allowing the (alleged) tortfeasor to be joined as party to the deputy application is that joinder would probably afford the latter access to private and confidential information about X (and possibly X’s family, if X’s family members were applying to be appointed as X’s deputies).
 This point was noted in _Re G_ and _Re DNS_ (see \[49\] and \[54(a)\] above).
 The concern arises because, as Munby P noted in _Re G_, a party to proceedings is generally entitled to all of the documents filed in those proceedings.
 I note that this point led the DJ to initially defer his decision on the Joinder Application.
 The DJ was concerned that if the respondent became a party to the Deputy Application, he would be able to access the eLitigation case file for that application and thereby obtain confidential or privileged information (see \[19(a)\] above).
 In my view, the DJ was correct to recognise that joinder carried this drawback.
 It is difficult to see why the (alleged) tortfeasor should have access to private and potentially sensitive information about X in connection with a deputy application.
 It seems that he should only be entitled to access such information, if at all, through the discovery process in a civil suit commenced by X against him.